datagrok-ai/public/help/explore/multivariate-analysis/multivariate-analysis-test.md

 6. Select another columns with nulls for "Features".
 (HEIGHT)

     * After selecting a column with nulls for, a warning is displayed.
-    * "OK" does not avaible for clicking
+    * "OK" does not available for clicking

 7. Without closing "PLS" dialog, open **Select | "Missing Values"**, then select the "HEIGHT" column and delete the selected empty rows.